veekays/github-repo-list/README.md

 ```
 to install dependencies.

+Install all dependencies with node 8.

 ## Usage
-this is how you can get the repositories of specific user.
+This is how you can get the repositories of specific user.
 ```URL
 http://localhost:3000/{github-username}
 ```